Attaxika/K_IDE/README.md

 scripts/programs within the IDE
 No attribution is necessary for programs made with K_IDE, but re-distributing/repackaging without any functional changes is explicitly disallowed.
 If for whatever reason you want to make a change to K_IDE, go ahead and fork it

+AO v0.3b, the program is nonfunctional, I am investigating fixes considering that the Python2 build was billt on duct tape and dreams on a shoddy system